MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 For example, consider observations of integrated sound speed along the acoustic ray path: in such case, one specifies multiple locations at which to sample the model, as we require model data at multiple locations to calculate the model-equivalent of a single observation.
-Samples locations are used during the model run to extract model data (and save it to file).
+Sample locations are used during the model run to extract model data (and save it to file).
 Then, sampled values are combined at the end of the run to calculate the model-equivalent value.
 Observational values are only used at the end of the model run to calculate the cost, i.e., weighted misfits with model-equivalents.